When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 Risks

-The deadliest danger in the Tatra mountains are the avalanches.
-Statistics from years 1909 - 2009 show that 90 people have died in Tatra mountains from that reason.
+The deadliest danger in the Tatra mountains is the avalanches.
+Statistics from the years 1909 - 2009 show that 90 people have died in avalanches in Tatra mountains.

-It is quite difficult to hike in snow as the ground may be more slippery and creates an additional hazard for your health.
+It is quite difficult to hike in snow as the ground may be more slippery and create an additional hazard for your health.

 Video of hiking in the snow

-- Protective clothes I recommend skiing jacket.
+- Protective clothes.
+I recommend a skiing jacket.
 Our favourite brand is killtec

-- We use GORE-TEX shoe gaiters for keeping your boots dry
+- We use GORE-TEX shoe gaiters to keep your boots dry

 - Always check avalanche alerts: lawiny.topr.pl